R-SE/Notes/JS The Weird Parts.md

 }
 a(); // 'Rose'
 ```
-- a closure is the combo of a function with its outer lexical environment in which the function was declared (and the variables in-scope at the time of the function's creation).
+- a **closure is the combo of a function with its context (the variables it depends on)** ~~its outer lexical environment in which the function was declared (and the variables in-scope at the time of the function's creation)~~.
 It doesn't have to be the environment immediately outside of it; Chrome seems to define the closure as the one containing the sought variable (will call 'c' the closure):
 ```
 function c() {
   var name = 'Rose';